 Delegation of responsibility for health and safety activities will be made at each location, consistent with that location's management structure.
 Managers are encouraged to employ participative approaches wherever possible to further maximize employee involvement in these activities.
 Goals, results and activities should be communicated to employees to foster an awareness of this important aspect of our operations.

-If a question still exists, employees should review the particular circumstances with their supervisor, the Compliance Officer or the General Counsel.
+If a question still exists, employees should review the particular circumstances with their supervisor or the General Counsel and Compliance Officer.

 The Wendy’s Company